-Visualize the difference by looking at a straw
+Visualize the difference by looking at

 One of the longest lasting debates in the American fire service is the smooth bore vs. fog debate.
 One of the greatest problems with this debate is that in many areas of today’s fire service, it has resulted in firefighters’ knowledge of nozzles being limited to smooth bore or fog.
 Some firefighters lack the knowledge of the different types of nozzles that fall into the fog nozzle category as well as knowledge of the operational capability of each nozzle.
 In all trades, professionals know and understand their equipment, how it works, and its operational capabilities.
 As professionals, firefighters must also understand their equipment, how it works, and its operational capabilities and this includes nozzles.

 The first issue with some firefighters’ knowledge of nozzles is that they can only differentiate between smooth bore nozzles and fog nozzles.
 The fact that there are multiple types of fog nozzles is a foreign concept to some firefighters as they have simply been taught the difference between the smooth bore nozzle and the fog nozzle.
 The problem that this creates is that these firefighters cannot identify which type of fog nozzle is being used.
 Each type of fog nozzle operates differently.
 Understanding how each type of nozzle operates allows firefighters to overcome problems that are encountered during the hoseline operation.
 The first step in a firefighter’s path to gaining knowledge of the nozzle is to be able to identify which type of nozzle is being used.
 All firefighters MUST be capable of identifying the type of nozzle being used.
 This includes smooth bore nozzles, fixed-gallonage fog nozzles, selectable-gallonage fog nozzles, and automatic fog nozzles.